 There are other surgical options to cure anal fissure.
 Combining BOTOX® injection with Standardized Anal Dilatation and/or fissurectomy is effective.
 Other operations do not weaken the anal sphincter and are particularly useful when it is suspected or proven that the patient’s anal sphincter pressures are already low, or if they have loose bowel movements, urgency, or already have problems with control.
 Fissurectomy alone can be performed.
 Adjacent skin (dermal flap) can be moved into the anus to cover the fissure.
 Adjacent skin and fat can also be moved to cover the fissure (V-Y anoplasty).
 Both these tissue transfer operations take longer to do but are reported to have high success rates.

-If you have a fissure, you should discuss these options with your surgeon, and choose the one best for you.
-If your surgeon recommends a sphincterotomy, if he wants to cut your anal sphincter muscle, come see Dr. Leiboff for a safer solution to your fissure problem.
+If you have a fissure, you should discuss all options with your surgeon, and choose the one best for you.

 For more information on this subject, click on fissure.